AnderGI/CourseFlow/README.md

 # tdd-java-api-example
-Applying TDD principles to an API build on Java following SOLID principles and Ports and adapters pattern.
+Applying best testing practices to an API build on Java following SOLID principles and Ports and adapters pattern.

 # TODO